Home

 0 to 30 dB Step Attenuator board

-SMD telecom grade with DC "soak" relays switching in respectively 2dB, 4dB, 8dB and 16dB attenuation.
+SMD telecom grade relays with DC "soak" contacts switching respectively 2dB, 4dB, 8dB and 16dB attenuation.

 The IIP3 of the front end will be around +80dBm when the attenuator is set at 30dB!